Communication Strategies for Caregivers: The Art of Asking for Help

 A phenomenon I frequently see in my work is that family and friends often offer help, but in a casual way that we assume is insincere.
 These offers come in the form of, "Can I get you anything?" or "What can I help with?" and similar phrases.
 Next time someone makes you this offer, assume they really want to help.
 Accept and offer gratitude for their assistance.

-Consider what specific things can others reasonably do for you and your loved one.
-The more specific and succinct your request, the better.
-Keep a running list of things you need help to accomplish so that it is easier to think of something the moment help is offered.
+Consider what specific things others can reasonably do for you and your loved one.
+The more specific and concise your request, the better.
+Keep a running list of things you need help to accomplish so that it is easier to think of something when help is offered.

 Telling people how to help